 Often, the responsibility of calling each individual or operating an emergency hotline creates its own mini crisis as other preparations are made during a storm.
 Telecommuting can cut out some of the confusion.

 Most remote teams are already utilizing platforms like Slack, GroupMe, or other instant messaging options to instantly connect with everyone.
-In an emergency, this becomes a lifeline that can help HR track everyone, check in on safety and address any urgent needs that arise.
+In an emergency, this becomes a lifeline that can help HR track everyone, perform safety check-ins, and address any urgent needs that arise.

 3. Placing Family First